codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-pipelines.md

 ## Package artifacts

 Create zip packages of your deployment artifacts by using the **octopusdeploy-create-package** step.
 Specify the files to include in each package, the location of those files and the details of the artifact to create.
-This step returns a json object with property "Path".
+This step returns a json object with property `Path`.

 ## Push packages to Octopus Server